manesjonathan/image-generator-react-native/README.md

 npm install
 ```

-4. Create a `config.ts` file in the `utils` folder and add the following code
+4. Create a `config.js` file in the `utils` folder and add the following code

 ```sh
 export const URL:string = {API_URL};